 Margaret Pole, Countess of Salisbury

-One of the most gruesome botched executions in history.
-When the Countess reached the scaffold where she was to be beheaded, she refused to kneel, saying “So should traitors do and I am none.”
-When the executioner raised his axe, she ran – and he chased her all around the scaffold, hacking at her until she died a gory, grisly death.
+Margaret was a victim of one of the most gruesome, botched executions in history.
+When the Countess reached the scaffold where she was to be beheaded, she refused to kneel, saying, “So should traitors do, and I am none.”
+When the executioner raised his axe, she ran – and he chased her all around the scaffold, hacking at her until she died a gory death.
 Her ghostly screams can still be heard on the Tower Green and a few visitors claimed to have seen a ghostly reenactment of the chase.

 The White Lady

-The Princes (Edward V and Richard, Duke of York)
+The Princess (Edward V and Richard, Duke of York)

-The boy princes imprisoned in the Tower by their uncle, Richard, Duke of Gloucester (Richard III) and purportedly murdered on his order.
+These boy princes were imprisoned in the Tower by their uncle, Richard, Duke of Gloucester (Richard III) and purportedly murdered on his order.
 When the bones of two small boys were found under the stairs in 1674, most people believed them to be the missing princes and the bones were given a royal burial at Westminster Abbey.
-The figures of two lost little boys wearing nightshirts, holding hands (or clutching each other in terror), are frequently seen in the White Tower.
+The figures of two lost little boys wearing nightshirts, holding hands, are frequently seen in the White Tower.
 Oddly enough, they have also been seen playing on the battlements and some claim to have heard children giggling.

 Sir Walter Raleigh